HurryPeng/MagiaTimeline/README.md

 An *Engine* determines how frames are sampled before they are processed by Strategies.
 MagiaTimeline provides two Engines:

 - **Framewise**: Processes every frame (or every n-th frame, where n is configurable) to form a linear string of features before connecting them as subtitle intervals.
 This engine is slow but supports all Strategies.
 In debug mode, it provides a visual window showing the currently processed frame, useful for debugging and tuning parameters.
 - **Speculative**: Processes fewer frames by skipping those unlikely to contain subtitle changes.
-This engine is about 20× faster than the Framewise engine but only supports the `bcs` and `otl` general-purpose strategies.
+This engine is about 20× faster than the Framewise engine but only supports the `dtd`, `bcs` and `otl` general-purpose strategies.

 ## Troubleshooting

 ### Enabling Entire-Frame Detection

-By default, the `bcs` strategy only detects subtitles in the bottom quarter of the screen (`dialogRect` starts at `0.75`).
+By default, the `dtd` and `bcs` strategies only detects subtitles in the bottom quarter of the screen (`dialogRect` starts at `0.75`).
 This is because the upper part of the screen often contains text or other content that may interfere with subtitle detection.

 If your video has subtitles above this region and you need full-screen detection, open `config.yml`.
-Under the `bcs:` → `default:` section, locate the `dialogRect:` parameter and change the `0.75` to `0.00`.
+Under the `dtd:` (or `bcs:`) -> `default:` section, locate the `dialogRect:` parameter and change the `0.75` to `0.00`.
 This allows subtitle detection across the entire frame.

-### Black-and-White Subtitles

-If your video features black-and-white (or gray) subtitles, you may find the `bcs` strategy difficult to detect them.
-MagiaTimeline assigns a lower priority to pure grayscale colors (black/white/gray), which helps reduce false positives but can interfere with accurately picking up purely black-and-white subtitles.

-To improve black-and-white subtitle detection, open `config.yml` and go to `bcs:` → `default:`.
-Find `maxGreyscalePenalty: 0.70` and change it to `0.00`.
-This removes the penalty for grayscale pixels and may significantly improve the recognition of black-and-white subtitles.

 ## Architecture